cgrates/cgrates/docs/rals.rst

 	Coupled with MMS events, represents number of MMS units.

 \*generic
-	Matching all types of events after specific ones, represents generic units (ie: for each x *voice minutes, y *sms units, z *data units will have )
+	Matching all types of events after specific ones, representing generic units (i.e., for each x \*voice minutes, y \*sms units, and z \*data units will have their respective usage)

 \*monetary
-	Matching all types of events after specific ones, represents monetary units (can be interpreted as virtual currency).
+	Matching all types of events after specific ones, representing monetary units (can be interpreted as virtual currency).